 Introducing the Villas Worldwide range of private villas with pools in Languedoc-Roussillon.
 Hand-picked self-catering homes to rent for family holidays.
 Call or email our experts for prompt assistance choosing the perfect property for your summer vacation.

-The southern Mediterranean region of Languedoc Roussillon has become a favourite with many villa holidaymakers in recent years as access has improved and the attractions of wide, long beaches backed by a fascinating mountainous hinterland has become increasingly obvious.
-The pace of life is slower than the Cote d'Azur and there are nothing like as many people.
+The southern Mediterranean region of Languedoc Roussillon, now part of Occitanie, has become a favourite with many villa holidaymakers in recent years as access has improved and the attractions of wide, long beaches backed by a fascinating mountainous hinterland have become increasingly obvious.
+The pace of life is slower than the Cote d'Azur and there is nothing like as many people.

-This is an area of great variety and contrast stretching from the untamed Camargue where white horses roam wild and pink flamingos feast in the shallow waters to the oft snow capped peaks of the Pyrenees on the Spanish border where eagles ride the thermals.
+This is an area of great variety and contrast stretching from the untamed Camargue where white horses roam wild and pink flamingos feast in the shallow waters to the often snow-capped peaks of the Pyrenees on the Spanish border where eagles ride the thermals.
 And in between are miles and miles of gorgeous wide, sandy, Mediterranean beaches backed by beautiful hills shaped by dramatic rivers and adorned with vineyards.

-Traveling to Languedoc Roussillon is relatively easy with very good motorway access for self drive holidays.
-There are direct international flights into Nimes (FNI), Perpignan (PGF), Carcassonne (CCF), Montpellier (MPL) as well as Marseilles (MRS).
-Airlines flying to Languedoc Roussillon include low cost operators Ryanair and Flybe.
+Travelling to Languedoc Roussillon is relatively easy with very good motorway access for self-drive holidays.
+There are direct international flights to Nimes (FNI), Perpignan (PGF), Carcassonne (CCF), Montpellier (MPL) as well as Marseilles (MRS).
+Airlines flying to Languedoc-Roussillon include low-cost operators Ryanair and Flybe.

 Languedoc Roussillon enjoys a warm and sunny climate most of the year.
 Temperatures are ideal for family holidays from May to September, it can get hot in the main school holiday months of July and August.